 Instead of adding the fixings after grilling, these burgers are cooked with all the good stuff right in them.
 The result is a juicy patty stuffed with fresh avocado and spicy mayo — no need for condiments.

 You’ll never believe how flavorful these ground chicken burgers are with just four ingredients.
 The avocado and breadcrumbs (make your own with sprouted bread) keep the patties perfectly moist — no dry burgers here.
 Try dressing them with salsa or crisp lettuce on a fresh Ezekiel bun.

 Pasta gets replaced with zucchini spirals while a creamy avocado sauce subs for traditional pasta sauce.
 The result is a noodle dish that’s low on carbs and high on taste.

-The kid favorite gets a grownup twist in this gooey recipe.
-Seasonings are mixed with fresh, pastured butter for a spread that ensures bread gets perfectly browned before avocado, sundried tomato pesto, and provolone cheese are added.
+The kid favorite gets a grown-up twist in this gooey recipe.
+Seasonings are mixed with fresh butter for a spread that ensures bread gets perfectly browned before avocado, sun-dried tomato pesto and provolone cheese are added.
 The result is a creamy, cheesy sandwich with an extra kick thanks to the pesto.

 The classic turkey and cheese gets a makeover that’s ripe for lunch or a quick dinner.
-Protein-packed turkey is paired with cheese and mustard (opt for stoneground) for a taste bud-pleasing quick sandwich.
+Protein-packed turkey is paired with cheese and mustard (opt for stoneground) for an easy taste bud-pleasing sandwich.
 Don’t skip out on the pumpernickel bread; it adds a unique dimension.

 Bunless burgers take on a whole new meaning when they’re nestled in a tomato “bun” and topped with an avocado-yogurt sauce.
 Choose slightly unripe tomatoes; they’ll hold the patty better and add a bit more crunch.
 It’s like a burger salad!